Cisco IOS Firewall Overview

-A. Cisco IOS Firewall is a full-featured firewall; it meets requirement number one, which states that organizations must install and maintain a firewall configuration to protect data.
+A. The Cisco IOS Firewall is a full-featured firewall.
+It meets requirement number one, which states that organizations must install and maintain a firewall configuration to protect data.

 Q. How do I know if my network is protecting cardholder data and if it is ever compromised?

 A. The Cisco IOS Firewall addresses requirement number 10, which deals with alerts and monitoring using Cisco IOS Firewall's stateful traffic inspection and event syslog recording.

 Q. What platforms does the Cisco IOS Firewall support?

 Cisco 831*, 836*, 837*, 851, 857, 860, 871, 876, 877, 878, 881, 888 and 891

 Cisco 1701, 1702, 1711, 1712, 1721, 1751, 1751-V, and 1760

 Cisco 1801, 1802, 1803, 1811, 1812, 1841 and 1861